 Step 3.
 Start Tracking Your Website

-Inside your new Google Analytics account, you will see your Tracking ID and your Universal Analytics tracking code.
+Inside your new Google Analytics account, you will see your Tracking ID and your Analytics tracking code.
+You can also find this at any time by going to Admin » Property » Tracking Info.
 There are several different methods of setting up your website with Google Analytics, some of which use one of these codes.

 However, if you have a WordPress site, there is a much easier way to do it yourself.
-Simply install the Google Analytics by MonsterInsights plugin and activate it.
+Simply install the MonsterInsights plugin and activate it.

 Next, navigate to the Insights tab in your admin menu and select Settings.